 • Unbundled cable/satellite TV packages.

-The WGC has provided its initial analysis of many of these decisions, which you can read here and here.
-While these documents represent our preliminary views, the ultimate impacts of these decisions will take months if not years to become clear.
+The WGC shared preliminary thoughts with members about the March 12 decision here and the March 19 decision here.
+(Members must be logged on to the WGC website to view the March 12 document.)
+Ultimate impacts of these decisions will take months if not years to become clear.
 As such, we will continue to follow developments and monitor outcomes.
 Where these decisions affect screenwriters, the WGC will ensure that the CRTC and the federal government are made aware, and we will advocate for changes where necessary.
 We rely on writers’ experiences to better inform our positions, so don’t hesitate to contact us as you see these or other CRTC policy changes impacting you.

 Monitoring the success of the group-based licencing framework ahead of the 2016 group licence renewals